Quan Yeomans: 2000 onward

-Yeomans formed a solo project entitled "BLOX" and Quan the Amateur, releasing a self-titled album in December 2008 under the latter moniker.
+Yeomans formed a solo project called BLOX and Quan the Amateur, releasing a self-titled album in December 2008 under the latter moniker.
 Quan: The Amateur was recorded in Hong Kong, where he resided at the time of recording, and Yeomans then performed the album on the 2009 Big Day Out tour.

 Yeomans' hip-hop project Disaster!, featuring former girlfriend Emilie Goegan, played shows in Japan and Australia.
-Disaster! has ceased due to the couple ending their relationship.
+Disaster! ceased recording because the couple ended its relationship.

 From late 2013 to well into 2015, Regurgitator was on a period of indefinite hiatus due to personal matters and the geographical locations of Ely and Yeomans (the former resides in Melbourne, Australia, while the latter resides in Hong Kong).
 They started touring again in 2015 before recording Headroxx in 2018 and a children's album The Really Really Really Really Boring Album in 2019.

 2020 onward

 In 2023, Yeomans released the solo 'Night Cream' EP.
-Quan with fellow Regurgitator beings regrouped in 2022 with new recordings in mind, these will come to the world in 2024 as the album Invader.
+Quan with fellow Regurgitator members regrouped in 2022 with new recordings in mind, these culminated in 2024 as the album Invader.